 - Physical attraction is very important, but it is not everything – There are many happily married women who could be considered as physically unattractive by society.
 It’s very much true that a cute and sexy woman is very attractive to men.
 However, men are also very attracted to women who are available and peaceable.

-- Any meaningful relationship will require you to have a face-to-face conversation – If you are meeting people via dating apps, I do not understand how a single woman can believe she can meet someone genuine if they are disingenuous on how they present themselves.
-I hope single women do understand no man worth having will be content with a virtual dating relationship.
+- Any meaningful relationship will require you to have a face-to-face conversation – If you are meeting people via dating apps, I do not understand how a single woman can believe she can meet someone genuine if she is disingenuous on how she presents herself.
+I hope single women understand no man who is worth having will ever be content with a virtual dating relationship.

 - Any meaningful relationship will require you to sacrifice time and energy – Meeting new people, inviting them into your life, maintaining communication, scheduling time to spend together, setting expectations, etc… all these things require energy.
 You should be honest and realistic with yourself (and your person of interest) about what you have to offer.

 Even I have to be realistic with my energy level.
 As I take time off from dating from time to time.

 Just yesterday I deleted all of the dating apps off my phone.
 I need some time off simply to relax my emotions.
 It takes a lot of work to interact with women on these dating apps.
 Plus I hate texting.
 But, don’t worry I’ll probably be back on them after a few weeks.

 Feel free to like this post and leave a comment.
 Hope this helps someone.